JOJOVAV/office365/README.md

 ![afbeelding](https://user-images.githubusercontent.com/30397019/168077692-64916695-a1e6-4936-a06d-ab2e89890760.png)
 ![afbeelding](https://user-images.githubusercontent.com/30397019/168078867-b520715e-7ece-4c47-a1f0-6d24622b0cec.png)

-You now have active subscription on your free trial
+You now have active subscription on your free trial :smile:
 ![afbeelding](https://user-images.githubusercontent.com/30397019/168080432-d5a83d8f-c938-4b4c-a193-9584690889ab.png)

 # !!don't forget to remove your card if you don't want to be charged for next month after your trial!!